-This article will walk you through finding and modifying attributes of your workflow manually using the Terra GUI.
+This article will walk you through finding and modifying attributes of your workflow manually using the Terra interface.
 A future article will outline how to use a json to help configure files so you do not have to do it manually (especially useful if you anticipate using much the same configurations many times).

 - Workflow inputs and outputs